dji-sdk/Onboard-SDK-Doc/source/introduction/osdk-hardware-introduction.md

 DJI has a range of multi-rotor aircraft that can be automated with the Onboard SDK including Matrice 600 Pro, Matrice 600, Matrice 100 as well as A3 and N3 Flight controllers.

-One of the key features of DJI aircraft is the camera's ability to stay horizontal no matter how the aircraft is flying.
-The camera is mounted on a gimbal, which actively compensates for any aircraft rotation, producing clear, beautiful images and videos.

 There are many DJI aircraft to choose from that provide a range of features, performance, size and price.
 Specific metrics developers and users should be aware of when they consider an aircraft include:

 * Flight time